 During the summer, Winn CDA scholars serve as mentors to URM medical students who are considering clinical research as a career pathway.
 The students are participants of the 6-week Robert A. Winn Diversity in Clinical Trials: Clinical Investigator Pathway Program (Winn CIPP), where they learn the basics of community-engaged clinical research.
 The Winn CIPP runs mid-June to late July.

-This annual two-day event, held at the end of each program year in late October or early November, brings together key program stakeholders to inspire, amplify, educate, and celebrate.
+This annual two-day event, held at the end of each program year in November, brings together key program stakeholders to inspire, amplify, educate, and celebrate.
 The agenda includes sessions addressing diversity in clinical research and skills development and features scholar presentations.
 Scholars will have the opportunity to network with each other and a range of program stakeholders (e.g., National Advisory Committee, leaders in clinical trial research, and local National Medical Fellowships alumni).

 Scholars must submit the following expenditure and progress reports:

 1) Bi-annual Winn CDA Status Reports, due March 31 and September 30 of each program year.